trevorgokey/Quasi_Regular_Grids/README.md

 are a good place to start.
 Special thanks to both Bill Poirier and Tucker Carrington Jr. for their insight and suggestions during the early phases of this project.
+-->

 ## Authors
-Shane W. Flynn, Vladimir A. Mandelshtam.
-2019.
+Shane W. Flynn, Trevor Gokey, Vladimir A. Mandelshtam.
+2020.
 UCI